Skip to content

 Variable values

-You can use as well variable values to be used in a token.
+You can also use variable values to populate tokens.
 For example if you want to access a player variable you can access it with current_player.<variable>

 show_player: